criteo/criteo-api-python-sdk/sdks/retailmedia_2025-01/docs/ValueResourceInputOfCampaignBudgetOverrides.md

 # ValueResourceInputOfCampaignBudgetOverrides

-A top-level object that encapsulates a Criteo API request for a single value.
+A top-level object that encapsulates a Criteo API request for a single value object.

 ## Properties
 Name | Type | Description | Notes